 • Admired Westminster Abbey

-• Found Sanctuary at Dean’s Yard
+• Strolled through Dean’s Yard

-• Walked Along Old Streets Behind Westminster Abbey
+• Walked along old streets behind Westminster Abbey

 London is a huge city.
 It takes a long time getting from one area to another, so I’d recommend focusing your time in one or two areas max.
 You run the risk of spreading yourself too thin if you try to go all around London in only a few hours.